narcisabadea/The-Coding-Interview-Bootcamp-Algorithms-Data-Structures/13.Fibonacci/fib.md

 ## Solution 3: improving performance by using memoization for the recursive method (cache the values already calculated)

+### What is Memoization?

+Memoization is an optimization technique that makes applications more efficient and hence faster.
+It does this by storing computation results in cache, and retrieving that same information from the cache the next time it's needed instead of computing it again.

+In simpler words, it consists of storing in cache the output of a function, and making the function check if each required computation is in the cache before computing it.

+A cache is simply a temporary data store that holds data so that future requests for that data can be served faster.

+### How Does Memoization Work?

+The concept of memoization in JavaScript relies on two concepts:
+- Closures: The combination of a function and the lexical environment within which that function was declared.
+- Higher Order Functions: Functions that operate on other functions, either by taking them as arguments or by returning them.

 ```js
 function memoize(fn) {
   const cache = {};